 All cable sheathing shall be adapted to their environment (moisture, cable trenches, oil, heat and cold conditions, external environment, EMI effects, etc.).

-The Contractor shall provide local emergency stop for the main components (compressor skids, ORS, cold boxes, etc.) and shall manage the electrical aspect (electrical protection) within the Cryoplant scope.

-All metal components (electrical cubicles, raceways, piping’s, motors, etc.) shall be connected to the general grounding system according to IEC standards of earthing systems.

 Each electrical and instrumentation cabinet shall have at least 25 % available space to allow later installation of equipment.

 The Contractor shall install harmonic filtering devices on the major variable frequency drives (for LP-HP compressors) and refer to AD 6 for variable frequency drive requirements.